-Perhaps the essential meaning of Jesus's words has to do with making an idol of wealth -having the accumulation of wealth become the most important thing in the world...becoming so attached to wealth as a master that one becomes enslaved by it.
-Idolatry for Christians and Jews and Muslims of course hearkens back to the story in the Torah and the Qur'an where the children of Israel make a graven image to bow down to while Moses is up on the top of Mount Sinai talking to God and receiving the Ten Commandments.^{xi} In the New Testament book of Colossians, greed or covetousness is specifically identified as idolatry.
+Perhaps the essential meaning of Jesus's words has to do with making an idol of wealth --having the accumulation of wealth become the most important thing in the world...becoming so attached to wealth as a master that one becomes enslaved by it.
+Idolatry for Christians and Jews and Muslims of course hearkens back to the story in the Torah and the Qur'an where the children of Israel make a graven image of gold to bow down to while Moses is up on the top of Mount Sinai talking to God and receiving the Ten Commandments.
+In today's reading from Jeremiah, God is heard to say, "Why have they provoked me with their images, with their foreign idols?"
+In the New Testament book of Colossians, greed or covetousness is specifically identified as idolatry.
 It is, of course, possible to accumulate wealth without being greedy, without being unethical, without becoming attached to it.

-I can remember my own mother, who had times in her life where she was both wealthy and relatively poor, saying with a shrug of her shoulders, "Here today, gone tomorrow," and "Easy come, easy go."
-For a large part of her life I believe she really meant it.
-Hermann Hesse's title character in his novel Siddhartha becomes a business man during one period of his life.
+For example, Hermann Hesse's title character in his novel Siddhartha becomes a businessman during one period of his life.
 For many years he's able to taste riches and power while remaining a holy man in his heart -- to live the life of the world without belonging to it.
-He puts relationships ahead of personal advantage and deals with everyone equally: "He did not treat the rich foreign merchant differently from the servant who shaved him and the peddlers from whom he bought bananas."^{xii} He was actually quite successful, but he retained a kind of disinterest, not becoming absorbed by and attached to his business.
+He puts relationships ahead of personal advantage and deals with everyone equally: "He did not treat the rich foreign merchant differently from the servant who shaved him and the peddlers from whom he bought bananas."
+Siddhartha was actually quite successful materially, but he retained a kind of disinterest, not becoming absorbed by and attached to his business.
 Eventually, though, as the author puts it, "The soul sickness of the rich crept over him...The world had caught him: pleasure, covetousness...and finally also that vice that he had always despised and scorned as the most foolish -- acquisitiveness.
 Property, possessions and riches had also finally trapped him.
-They were no longer a game...they had become a chain and burden."xiii He becomes so miserable that he almost commits suicide, saved at the last moment only by remembering the ancient beginning and ending of the Hindu prayers that he used to say: the word "Om" which refers to God.
-As the text says, "He remembered all that he had forgotten, all that was divine."^{xiv} He then gives up most of his possessions and moves away; his new work merges service to others with making a living.
+They were no longer a game...they had become a chain and burden."
+Siddhartha becomes so miserable that he almost commits suicide, saved at the last moment only by remembering the ancient beginning and ending of the Hindu prayers that he used to say: the word "Om" which refers to God.
+As the text says, "He remembered all that he had forgotten, all that was divine."
+He then gives up most of his possessions and moves away; his new work merges service to others with making a living.